chrisb2/pi_ina219/README.md

 The address of the sensor unless otherwise specified is the default of _0x40_.

-Note that the bus voltage is that on the load side of the shunt resister, if you want the voltage on the supply side then you should add the bus voltage and shunt voltage together, or use the *supply_voltage()* function.
+Note that the bus voltage is that on the load side of the shunt resistor, if you want the voltage on the supply side then you should add the bus voltage and shunt voltage together, or use the *supply_voltage()* function.